ezhong0/ontology-memory-llm/docs/implementation/ROADMAP_TO_100_PERCENT.md

 **When tempted to cut corners**:
 > "Complete each piece fully before moving to the next.
 Progress should be: 100% → 100% → 100%"

-**When done with a milestone**:
+**Before marking any task complete**:
-> "Before marking any task complete: Implementation matches design, all tests pass, edge cases handled, documentation updated."
+> "Implementation matches design, all tests pass, edge cases handled, no regressions."

 ---

 **This roadmap is your guide.
 Follow it with discipline, thoughtfulness, and pride in craft.**

-**Good luck.
-Build something exceptional.** 🚀
+**Build something exceptional.** 🚀